 I am a single mom, and I work from home as a medical transcriptionist.
 I began working from home to spend more time with my son, as my commute time was 1.5 hours every day.
 When I began, my mom watched him all the time, but now that he is older (4.5), he runs back and forth between our homes while I am working, and I work at night while he is asleep.
 I also tried two daycares in between, both of which left me greatly dissatisfied.
 I work about six hours a day and I have lots of time to spend with my child.

 As for reputable companies, I persuaded my employer to allow me to become an independent contractor.
 You may want to check with physicians' offices, hospitals, or transcription firms locally.
-A website to check out is www.aamt.org, the American Association of Medical Transcription.
+A website to check out is www.ahdionline.org, The Association for Healthcare Documentation Integrity

 Both of these have job listings and links to reputable companies.
 Also, I would suggest reading the book, The Independent Medical Transcriptionist by Avila-Weil and Glaccum.
 The AAMT also has a journal, which has many ads for companies hiring workers from home.

 She can subscribe to WorkAtHomeMoms.com.
 They are always listing jobs for medical transcriptionists.
 Or perhaps with her local hospital.
 If it is a teaching hospital they usually will hire people to do it at home, and eventually you will get an uplink directly to the department you transcribe for.
 I had a friend do it for 18 months.
 She said you have to be really dedicated to set the time, otherwise you get behind just like you were at a real job!

 Finding Work Not Hard

 I work at home as a medical transcriptionist.
 I did it, of course, at an office and a hospital first.
 If you have experience at this, you should have no difficulty finding an at home job.
 You will be surprised at all the big companies hiring.
 Check out: mtdaily.com.